Hokkaido: Geologic activity

 In 1993, an earthquake of magnitude 7.7 generated a tsunami which devastated Okushiri, killing 202 inhabitants.
 An earthquake of magnitude 8.3 struck near the island on September 26, 2003.
 On September 6, 2018, an earthquake of magnitude 6.6 struck with its epicenter near the city of Tomakomai, causing a blackout across the whole island.

-On May 16, 2021, an earthquake measuring 6.1 on the Richter scale struck off Japan's Hokkaidō prefecture.
+On May 16, 2021, an earthquake measuring 6.1 on the Richter scale struck off the coast of Hokkaido.